gauss2302/dori/README.md

 ![Dori Logo](screenshots/Landing_page.png)

 Dori is your trusted platform for managing pharmacy operations efficiently and ensuring timely delivery of medications.
-Built with NextJS using TypeScript, Dori offers a seamless experience for pharmacies and customers alike.
+Built with NextJS using TypeScript, Dori offers a seamless experience for pharmacies and customers alike!

 ## Features 📦